Miltonly/Streets/Bronte Street South

 Schools and catchment

-Public elementary students on Bronte Street South draw to Robert Baldwin Public School, which sits right on the street itself — walkable from most addresses.
-Catholic elementary students attend Guardian Angels Catholic Elementary School, a five-minute drive north.
-For secondary, public catchment falls to Milton District High School, three minutes by car, while Catholic students route to St. Kateri Tekakwitha Catholic Secondary School, roughly eight minutes away.
-The concentration of schools within a short radius makes this stretch practical for families with children at different stages.
+Public elementary catchment draws to Robert Baldwin Public School, which sits directly on Bronte Street South itself.
+Catholic elementary students attend Guardian Angels Catholic Elementary School, a five-minute drive north, or St. Scholastica Catholic Elementary School, six minutes away.
+For secondary, public students attend Milton District High School, a three-minute drive; Catholic students attend St. Kateri Tekakwitha Catholic Secondary School, eight minutes away, or Bishop P.F.
+Reding Catholic Secondary School, nine minutes away.
+The concentration of schools within a short radius makes the street practical for families with children at multiple stages.

 Who this street suits